oayres/react-ssr/README.md

 }
 ```

+**Heads up**, that babel plugin is likely to get deprecated soon.
+There's plans to bake everything under the hood in react-ssr to both improve performance and reduce reliance on build tools.
+More to follow.

 ## Getting started

 Hopefully you can get a simple page server-rendering in minutes.
 Efficiently.
 Here's everything you need to know.